kanster/awesome-slam/README.md

 Simultaneous Localization and Mapping, also known as SLAM, is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.

+## News
+* For researchers, please read the recent review paper, [Past, Present, and Future of Simultaneous Localization And Mapping: Towards the Robust-Perception Age](https://arxiv.org/abs/1606.05830), from Cesar Cadena, Luca Carlone et al.

 ## Table of Contents